Apple Pay terms and conditions

 - Some contactless terminals may let you make payments above the contactless limit

-- If we replace your debit card, we will join your new card to Apple Pay automatically
+- If we replace your debit card, we’ll link your new card to Apple Pay automatically

-- Within Apple Pay, you can view recent transactions – you can turn this feature off
+- You can view recent transactions within Apple Pay – but you can also turn this feature off

-- When you link a card you should be aware that using Apple Pay will be like using another card on that account with a different card number (the long number across the front).
-That’s worth remembering when asking a merchant for a refund for something you’ve bought using Apple Pay or when ‘touching out’ on the TfL network
+- When you link a card, please note that using Apple Pay will be like using another card on that account with a different card number (the long number across the front).
+That’s worth remembering when asking a merchant for a refund for something you’ve bought using Apple Pay, or when ‘touching out’ on the TfL network

 Does it cost anything?